Jan Hellebrand

-Jan Hellebrand (born 2 March 2002) is a Czech footballer who currently plays as a midfielder for FC Zbrojovka Brno.
+Jan Hellebrand (born 2 March 2002) is a Czech former footballer who last played as a midfielder for FC Zbrojovka Brno.

 Club career

 FC Zlín

 Hellebrand made his professional debut for Zlín in the home match against Viktoria Plzeň on 5 March 2022, which ended in a loss 1–2.
 At the Grassroots gala, organized by FAČR, he was announced as the third best Czech player for 2018 in the U17 category.

 FC Zbrojovka Brno

 On 8 September 2023, he was transferred to Zbrojovka Brno, where he signed a contract until 2026.
 Zlín has a buy-back option on the player.

 Personal life

 His father is former player Aleš Hellebrand.
 His older brother Patrik Hellebrand is also professional footballer.
 Younger brothers, twins Filip and Tomáš, play for Zlín at youth level.